The syntax of American Sign Language : functional categories and hierarchical structure

 Recent research on the syntax of signed languages has revealed that, apart from some modality-specific differences, signed languages are organized according to the same underlying principles as spoken languages.
 This book addresses the organization and distribution of functional categories in American Sign Language (ASL), focusing on tense, agreement, and wh-constructions.
 Signed languages provide illuminating evidence about functional projections of a kind unavailable in the study of spoken languages.
 Along with manual signing, crucial information is expressed by specific movements of the face and upper body.
 The authors argue that such nonmanual markings are often direct expressions of abstract syntactic features.
 The distribution and intensity of these markings provide information about the location of functional heads and the boundaries of functional projections.
 The authors show how evidence from ASL is useful for evaluating a number of recent theoretical proposals on, among other things, the status of syntactic agreement projections and constraints on phrase structure and the directionality of movement.

 Neidle, Carol; Kegl, Judy PhD; MacLaughlin, Dawn; Bahan, Benjamin; and Lee, Robert G., "The syntax of American Sign Language : functional categories and hierarchical structure" (1999).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 476.